Meet Lizzy the 4 year old Labrador Retriever and her owner Jenny

 Labrador Retrievers are descendants of the St John’s waterdogs which originated in Newfoundland in the 17th century.
 Waterdogs were trained to bring fishing nets through icy waters to fishermen and in the 1830s were imported to Britain where they were bred for waterfowling and as gundogs and their name was changed to Labrador Retrievers.
 The first Labradors arrived in Australia in 1929.

-Labradors are a favourite assistance breed and are frequently trained to aid the blind, those who have autism, to act as therapy dogs, and to perform screening and detection work for a number of government agencies.
+Labradors are a breed and are frequently trained to aid the blind, those who have autism, to act as therapy dogs, and to perform screening and detection work for a number of government agencies.

 Why did you choose this particular breed

 My husband and I were looking for a good-natured, loveable family dog and the Labrador Retriever ticked all the boxes for us.
 Thirty years on (and five Labradors later) we are as besotted with the breed now as when our first Labrador arrived.